e-kotov/rJavaEnv/README.md

 9.  `java_clear()`
     - Removes all or some `Java` versions linked in the current project (or cached distributions or installations).
+10. `use_java()`

+- Same as `java_quick_install()`, but in a less intrusive way.
+Does not copy or link the `Java` installation folder from cache into the project directory and does not create or edit your `.Rprofile` file.
+  Only sets requested java in the current R session.

 See more details on all the functions in the
 <a href="https://www.ekotov.pro/rJavaEnv/reference/index.html"